Jeremiah33-3/financial-stuffs/financial-modelling/foundations.md

 #### Model Outputs
 1. Financial ratios
-Offer valuable insights into a company's performance, helping you assess profitability, efficiency, and financial health, guiding informed investment decisions and operational improvements
+Offer valuable insights into a company's performance, helping you assess profitability, efficiency, and financial health, guiding informed investment decisions and operational improvements.
+- Possible to use charts and trends
+- key ratios include profit margin, ROE, D/E)

-2. DCF overview
+3. DCF overview
-Discounted Cash Flow (DCF) analysis projects future cash flows, discounted back to present value, offering a clear picture of an investment's potential value and helping to guide strategic choices
+Discounted Cash Flow (DCF) analysis projects future cash flows, discounted back to present value, offering a clear picture of an investment's potential value and helping to guide strategic choices.

-3. Sensitivity analysis
+4. Sensitivity analysis
 Sensitivity analysis examines how changes in key assumptions impact model outcomes, revealing risks and opportunities, empowering stakeholders to make data-driven decisions and adjust strategies accordingly.

 #### Key concepts

 - Revenues/Expense projection

-Based on forecast model with growth rate assumptions for revenues and assumptions for expense
+> Based on forecast model with growth rate assumptions for revenues and assumptions for expense

 - Capital expenditure (CAPEX)

-• Funds used by company to acquire, upgrade or maintain physical assets like property, equipment, or machinery
+> Funds used by company to acquire, upgrade or maintain physical assets like property, equipment, or machinery
+>
-• Forecasting growth: Capex for new equipment, expansion of facilities etc.
+> Forecasting growth: Capex for new equipment, expansion of facilities etc.
+>
-• Depreciation impact:  To be factored into the model to account for the loss in value of these assets over time
+> Depreciation impact:  To be factored into the model to account for the loss in value of these assets over time
+>
-• Financing of capex : whether the Capex will be financed through equity, debt or internally generated cash flow important assumption to consider
+> Financing of capex : whether the Capex will be financed through equity, debt or internally generated cash flow important assumption to consider
+>
-• To make: capital expenditure assumptions, set up capital expenditure and depreciation schedule
+> To make: capital expenditure assumptions, set up capital expenditure and depreciation schedule

--
+- Working capital assumptions

+> 3 main items: AR, Inv, AP
+>
+> Accounts receivable turnover: How quickly the company expects to collect payments from its customer
+> - Longer receivable cycles will reduce cashflow
+>
+> Inventory turnover: How long it takes the company to sell its inventory
+>
+> Accounts payable: how long it takes the company to pay its suppliers
+>
+> If working capital changes – cash impact on operations i.e. working capital requirements
+>
+> To make: establish WC needs, find AR turnover/days sales outstanding, AP turnover/Days payable outstanding, Inv turnover/days sales in inventory

+- ROUA Leases & Lease liabilities

+> Accounting standard FRS 116 or IFRS 16
+>
+> Companies recognise lease/ rent agreements on their balance sheet as both Liabilities (Lease liabilities) and Assets (Right-of-use Assets)
+>
+> At inception of the lease:  ROU Asset $ = Lease Liabilities $
+> - Instead of recognising rent expense in the Income statement, ROUA depreciation is recognised (BUT this is a non-cash item)
+> - Lease Liabilities reduced over time through payment of the lease rental expense